 Yes - use plant based butter, milk and cream.

-Can you freeze it – the soup can be frozen for up to 3 months.
+- freezer - up to 3 months.
 The exact duration will be dictated by what temperature your freezer is and also where in the freezer you store it.

 What type of container can you freeze soup in?
 When freezing soup, you can use any freezer safe container - made of plastic, glass or freezer-safe bags (as this is also a good space saver).